Dylangroome/808S-QUIZ/README.md

 <img width="292" alt="Screenshot 2022-10-12 at 09 40 26" src="https://user-images.githubusercontent.com/108524172/195294583-4cb2057f-644a-4c27-b943-cca0ac9b0413.png">

 a simple font was used to follow the theme of 808s and heartbreak.

+Nova Square was used as it’s a bit bland like your life might feel when your down due a heartbreak.

 #### Images